-- The individual(s) reporting the animal have informed the area supervisor - People working in the structure have evacuated the building to the nearest safe area which the animal can not easily gain access to: - A vehicle outside, a separate building, or a barricaded room inside the same building if egress is not a safe option. - Where possible leave exterior structure doors open so that the wildlife can exit the structure and close and latch interior doors to prevent the animal moving into other areas of the structure, the idea is to provide the animal one or two obvious exits - Structure exits are monitored until the animal has left the building - Environment and ERT responders in vehicles will move to block the animal from returning to the building or re-entering via another access point
+- The individual(s) reporting the animal have informed the area supervisor. - People working in the structure have evacuated the building to the nearest vehicle. - Where possible leave exterior structure doors open so that the wildlife can exit the structure and close and latch interior doors to prevent the animal moving into other areas of the structure, the idea is to provide the animal one or two obvious exits. - Structure exits are monitored until Environment personnel arrive at the scene to understand when the animal has left the building.